 Swiss Air Lounge

 The lounge Asiana uses for first class at JFK was the worst part of the trip.
 This lounge has lousy food and beverages.
 The only electrical outlets are at a work table or in a small quiet room with nice recliners that the sun turned into a hot house.
 This lounge is below average for businesses class much less first class.
-The side of the lounge Swiss Air uses for its first-class passengers was closed, but it didn’t look much better.
+The side of the lounge Swiss Air uses apparently only for its first-class passengers was closed, but it didn’t look much better.

 Boarding was through Gate A6 in Terminal 4.
 Boarding and the gate area were better than at most US airports but not up to ICN standards.